The Main Thing (John 13:1-17, 33-35)

 Jesus responded to this by doing what Jesus can do like no other.
 He responded with his actions.
 While others were fighting about their position, what they wanted, what they thought, read what Jesus did in verses 4-5: “So he got up from the table, took off his robe, wrapped a towel around his waist, and poured water into a basin.
 Then he began to wash the disciples’ feet and to wipe them with the towel he had around him.”

 The gauge isn’t me.
-The gauge isn’t my concerns.
+The gauge isn’t my concern.
 The gauge isn’t even the issues that I’m concerned about.
 The gauge is ultimately about one thing: how much I’m willing to give up my rights, my agenda, my position and my pride to become a servant of others.
 Jesus said later, in verses 15 to 17:

 I have given you an example to follow.
 Do as I have done to you [not literally washing feet, but giving up my self-interest to willingly serve others.]
 How true it is that a servant is not greater than the master.
 Nor are messengers more important than the one who sends them.
 You know these things—now do them!
 That is the path of blessing.